 The Complete Guide to Luxury Holidays in the Lomaiviti Islands

 Private island resorts dot the azure waters only a 10-minute flight from Suva, making the Lomaiviti Islands one of Fiji’s most convenient luxury destinations… That people just don’t know about.
 While travellers flock in their masses to the popular Mamanuca Islands or the Coral Coast, those in the know can enjoy a more exclusive-feeling retreat on one of only three luxury-style accommodations in the Lomaiviti Islands.
 Each holds its own indulgent experiences.
-We’ll guide you through it all with this luxury guide to the Lomaiviti Islands.
+We’ll guide you through it all with this luxury travel guide to the Lomaiviti Islands.

 7 Luxury Activities in the Lomaiviti Islands